graines-de-sol/serre/README.md

 Once logged in, you should change your password and personnal informations by visiting your own account.

 By design, there is no real dedicated "admin interface".
 Each user can edit its own account by visiting its profile, and admins can edit all users.
-As an admin, you can create/delete accounts, and you also have access to the admin tab, which allows you to customize your default avatar, create/update/delete places...
+As an admin, you also have access to the admin top tab, which allows you to customize the default avatar, create/update/delete places, manage surveys...

 TODO
 ------

-Translations (I18n ready, PR are welcome !)
+* Translations (Actually French and English are supported but PR are welcome !)
-Tests, tests, tests
+* Tests, tests, tests

 Author